MvO-Codurance/compare-http-versions/README.md

 - At the time of writing, Chrome does not allow HTTP/3 with a self-signed certificate.
 - So use Firefox instead when running this code locally.
   - It complains about the self-signed certificate but just click "Advanced.." and "Allow...".
+  - You will also need to manually access the images from each of the WebResource project urls in order to accept the self-signed certificate.
+See the links below.
 - Use the F12 browser tools "Network" tab to view the protocol used to server the content.
 - You may have to right-click the column headers to select and show the "Protocol" column.
 - Note the following: